 To apply go to the Strictly Come Dancing page of the BBC Shows and Tours website.
 Here you will find all the information you need to enter the random draw.

-Unfortunately, the draw for this year's tickets is now closed and the show is fully booked for 2018.
+Unfortunately, the draw for this year's series is closed and the show is now fully booked for 2019.
 However, you can sign up for the mailing list for further announcements and details about upcoming events - which could include the Christmas special.

 As with nearly all TV recordings, getting a ticket doesn't 100% guarantee you entry as more tickets are offered then there are places to ensure the studio is full even if people drop out.
 Admission to this recording is on a first-come, first-served basis, so if you don't want to be disappointed, you are advised to arrive early.

-The fifteen celebrity contestants will make their grand entrance from the red carpet into the famous Strictly ballroom to discover which professional dancer they will be paired with.
-Once the pairings have been announced the celebrities and professionals will take to the dancefloor for the very first time for what promises to be, an entertaining group performance, launching the new series in Strictly style.
+The 15 celebrity contestants will make their grand entrance from the red carpet into the famous Strictly ballroom to discover which professional dancer they will be paired with.
+Once the pairings have been announced the celebrities and professionals will take to the dancefloor for the very first time for what promises to be an entertaining group performance, launching the new series in Strictly style.

-Three new world-class dancers are joining the show, Italian Latin Champion Graziano Di Prima, Professional South African Latin Champion Johannes Radebe and four-time winner of the Italian Dance Championship Luba Mushtuk.
-They join Strictly favourites AJ Pritchard, Aljaž Škorjanec, Amy Dowden, Anton Du Beke, Dianne Buswell, Giovanni Pernice, Gorka Marquez, Janette Manrara, Karen Clifton, Katya Jones, Kevin Clifton, Nadiya Bychkova, Neil Jones, Oti Mabuse and Pasha Kovalev.
+One new world-class dancer is joining the show - Chinese dance pro Nancy Xu.
+She joins Strictly favourites AJ Pritchard, Aljaž Škorjanec, Amy Dowden, Anton Du Beke, Dianne Buswell, Giovanni Pernice, Gorka Marquez, Janette Manrara, Karen Clifton, Katya Jones, Kevin Clifton, Nadiya Bychkova, Neil Jones, and Oti Mabuse.

 At the halfway stage of the competition and now a Strictly Come Dancing tradition, the show will travel to the international home of ballroom dancing where the celebrities and their partners will perform at the world famous Blackpool Tower Ballroom.

-Zoë Ball will also return to host Strictly Come Dancing: It Takes Two on BBC Two.
+Zoë Ball will also return to host Strictly Come Dancing: It Takes Two on BBC Two and this time will be joined by co-host Rylan Clark-Neal.
 The weekday show is back with even more exclusive access and backstage gossip than ever before.